analytixncs/naviga-analytics-docs/docs/informer/informer-javascript.md

   // Setting counter.
 Maybe use to determine last salesStatus
   $local[AdvId].SalesStatusWorking.counter =
     $local[AdvId].SalesStatusWorking.counter + 1;
+  $local[AdvId].SalesStatusWorking.inactiveStatus = inactiveText;
 //Before going on to the next record, store the "previous" values
 $local.previousValues = {
   advertiserId: $record['advId'],
-  lastActivityDateMoment: moment($record['endDate']).startOf('month'), // This will be a moment Object };
+  lastActivityDateMoment: moment($record['startDate']).startOf('month'), // This will be a moment Object };

 // Expose the current info from our SalesStatusWorking object as records for this transaction
 // The $record.counter is very important for the post flush powerscript
-// It lets us know compare last record's counter to it, so that we know
+// It lets us know and compare last record's counter to it, so that we know
 // which transaction was the last record for the given advertiser.
 $record.workingSalesStatus = $local[AdvId].SalesStatusWorking.salesStatus;
 $record.counter = $local[AdvId].SalesStatusWorking.counter;